Why Crawl Space Joists Stay Damp

 How long should crawl space joists take to dry?

-Drying time varies widely depending on airflow, humidity, and wood thickness.
-Minor moisture exposure may dry within several days under ideal conditions, while persistent humidity or restricted airflow may extend drying times to several weeks or longer.
+Drying time varies widely depending on airflow, humidity, wood thickness, insulation contact, and whether soil moisture is still entering the crawl space.
+Minor moisture exposure may dry within several days under ideal conditions, while persistent humidity or restricted airflow may extend drying for weeks or longer.

 Do damp joists always lead to mold?